jbatnozic/N.E.W.-40.000/Codices/Necrons.md

 - \[Standard Canoptek traits] **Command Protocols**, **Living Metal** and **Fearless**
 - **Self-destruct:** When a model from this unit would make its melee attacks during the Fight phase, it may instead self-destruct.
-If it does, select one enemy unit in Engagement Range of that model and roll one D6: on a 2-5, that enemy unit suffers D3 mortal wounds; on a 6, that enemy unit suffers 3 mortal wounds.
+If it does, select one enemy unit in Engagement Range of that model and roll one D6 - on a 3+, that enemy unit suffers D3 mortal wounds.
 Then this unit suffers 4 mortal wounds (can't be ignored).
 Each CANOPTEK SCARAB SWARMS unit can only use this rule once per Fight phase.

 #### > OPTIONS:
 (none)